silseva/Contapersone/README.md

 * give the "make" command
 * give the "make install" command to install the executable

+Usage is:
-Usage is: *executablename serialPort templateFileName outputFileName*, as an example *contapersone /dev/ttyS0 template.html output.html*
+*executablename serialPort templateFileName outputFileName*

+As an example: *contapersone /dev/ttyS0 template.html output.html*
 For further info see www.silvanoseva.eu/contapersone.html (currently the page is only in italian language)